G-7 gathers to pledge 1B coronavirus vaccine shots for world

 It’s also an opportunity to underscore the U.K-U.S. bond, an alliance often called the “special relationship” — but that Johnson said he prefers to call the “indestructible relationship.”

 Climate change is also a top issue on the agenda, and hundreds of protesters gathered in Cornwall to urge the leaders to take action.
-Some activists sent a barge floating off the coast that was carrying large inflatable figures depicting Biden and Johnson.
-At one protest, demonstrators carried flags that read “G7 drowning in promises” and “Action not words.”
+Demonstrators deployed a barge off the coast with two large inflatable figures depicting Biden and Johnson on board.
+At another protest, demonstrators carried flags that read “G7 drowning in promises” and “Action not words.”

 The official summit business kicked off Friday, with the customary formal greeting and a socially distanced group photo.
 Later the leaders will meet Queen Elizabeth II and other senior royals at the Eden Project, a lush, domed eco-tourism site built in a former quarry.